okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-run-sample/main/nodejs/testapp.md

 * If the widget doesn't load or hangs, check to make sure you have properly set up your local configurations.
 Follow the steps in [Configuration Settings](/docs/guides/oie-embedded-common-download-setup-app/nodejs/main/#where-to-place-the-configurations).

-* If the Widget does not load and instead displays the following error:
+* If the widget doesn't load and instead displays the following error:
    “There was an unexpected internal error.
 Please try again.”, make sure CORS is enabled.
 Follow the steps in
    [Add a trusted origin and enable CORS](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#step-3-add-a-trusted-origin-and-enable-cors)